Mental Health First Aid- Standard- New virtual workshop

 Self-study Online Module 1 (approx. 2hr) – access link will be sent to the learners by email approximately 2 weeks before the virtual session date or within 2 business day of registration; whichever is later.

-Online Virtual – Modules 2 and 3 – delivered virtually on the dates indicated below.
+Online Virtual – Modules 2 and 3 – delivered virtually ( 0930AM-400PM during 1 day session) on the dates indicated below.

 Delivered by a certified facilitator in addition to a self-directed two-hour module, this course will continue to provide the knowledge and skills required to help to a person developing a mental health problem, experiencing the worsening of an existing mental health problem or in a mental health crisis